How to Moodle

 IOMAD vs IOMAD Office

-While IOMAD allows for per-tenant personalisation and administrative devolution to be applied to multiple individual companies, IOMAD Office is simply a reduction in configuration parameters.
+As IOMAD allows for per-tenant personalisation so administrative devolution can be applied to multiple individual companies, IOMAD Office is simply a reduction in configuration parameters.
 All of the multi-tenant functionality is still available, but you’d only set up one tenant (your company), so the administrative devolution automatically applies to your departments.

 Essentially, IOMAD is a suite of plugins that sit on top of core Moodle, so upgrading your Moodle to IOMAD (or IOMAD Office) simply expands your workplace training environment to add in-built records archiving and certification/re-certification lifecycle management automation.